 • Limit, segregate, or classify employees or applicants in any way that would tend to deprive any individual of employment opportunities, or otherwise adversely affect an individual's status.

-• Discriminate in admission to any apprenticeship or other training program on the basis of race, color, religion, sex, national origin, disability, or genetic information.
+• Discriminate in admission to any apprenticeship or other training program based on race, color, religion, sex, national origin, disability, or genetic information.

 • Print or publish any notice or advertisement relating to employment indicating any preference, limitation, specification, or discrimination based on age, disability, race, color, religion, sex, national origin, pregnancy, sickle-cell trait, or genetic information.

 Bona fide occupational qualification exception (BFOQ).
-A BFOQ must be reasonably necessary for the normal operation of a particular business or enterprise (e.g., allowing only females to ...
+A BFOQ must be reasonably necessary for the normal operation of a particular business or enterprise (e.g., allowing only females to apply for a ...